 He wrote astutely, “Patriotic sentiments of the sort that have adorned American oratory for centuries were deemed hateful.
 A celebration of the Founders that once would have been the stuff of schoolbooks was considered controversial.
 A defense of the nation’s ideals was waved away.”

 Mount Rushmore was Trump at his finest.
 He delivered exactly the type of speech America needed at a very critical time.
 It was a defining moment for the president and the nation.
-History will view it this way.
-Now it is up to the American people to see it that way, too.

 Dr. Joseph Frager is first vice president of the National Council of Young Israel.